zaltac/NumMethodsWPseudoCodes/Chapter08/videos.md

 [Video 5.
 Newton-Cotes Integration](https://youtu.be/EbT8k_gU5dM) This video deals with the closed and open Newton-Cotes rules.
 However, this lecture is largely devoted to closed Newton-Cotes rules.
 It provides step-by-step solution of an itegral with an endpoint singularity.

 [Video 6.
 Integration of Nonuniformly Spaced Discrete Functions](https://youtu.be/41FAic-ZOjw) This video covers numerical integration of nonuniformly spaced discrete datasets using variants of the trapezoidal and simpsons's rules.

+[Video 7.
+Gauss-Legendre Method](https://youtu.be/0ZqziMFom6U) This video covers the Gauss-Legendre method as a numerical method for integrating explicitly given functions.
+Legendre polynomials, their recurrence relations, along with the numerical computation of the Gauss-Legendre quadratures.
+An example is presented explaining the step-by-step solution process with this method.